 We, therefore, focused our study on the most well-known applications on the market: Tinder, Happn, Meetic, and Grindr.

 The goals and modus operandi of cybercriminals targeting dating apps can be classified into three categories.

-The photos of a user, his age, his location, his first name (possibly his surname)… are the data that cybercriminals try to obtain.
+The photos of a user, their age, location, and first name (possibly surname as well)… are the data that cybercriminals try to obtain.

 To what end?
 All the work of an attacker is based on obtaining information.
-He needs to know his target’s tastes, such as intimate details of his life (the name of his pet, for example).
-With this information, he significantly increases his chances of compromising a mailbox, a Facebook account, or any other medium containing information that is even more interesting.
+They needs to know their target’s tastes, such as intimate details of their life (name of pet, for example).
+With this information, it significantly increases their chances of compromising a mailbox, a Facebook account, or any other medium containing information that is even more interesting.

 Moreover, according to a Cyclonis study, the reuse of a password is a common thing.
 Once an account has been hacked, compromising other accounts is only a matter of time and variations (one number instead of another, a special character instead of another, etc.).

 Indeed, there are technical attacks that allow cybercriminals to steal data.
 These attacks require little investment but also yield relatively little profit… In comparison, the technique is known as “feelings scams” can make it possible to obtain amounts of money exceeding tens of thousands of euros.

 The purpose of a feeling scam is to seduce a person for long enough to create a bond of trust.
 Once this bond is established, for one reason or another (family drama, help for an association, etc.), the malicious person will ask for large sums of money.
 Once the desired amount is obtained, the person will disappear.

 This type of scam is aimed at people who generally don't have enough computer knowledge and sometimes lack perspective on what may or may not be true on the Internet.